maximsch2/SublimeIPythonNotebook/README.md

     - ctrl+m, y - code cell
     - ctrl+m, m - markdown cell
     - ctrl+m, t - raw cell
-    - ctrl+m, s - save notebook
+    - ctrl+m, s - save notebook (ctrl+s and super+s will work too)

 ## Notes
 1. You can use %pylab inline.
 You will not be able to see the plots, but they will be saved in the notebook and available when viewing it through the web interface.
 2. I am using websocket-client library from https://github.com/liris/websocket-client and (slightly patched) subset of the IPython.
 You do not have to install them separately.
 3. ST3 port was contributed by [chirswl](https://github.com/chriswl)
+4. Dark theme, support for password-protected servers and nicer last-used-server picker was contributed by [z-m-k](https://github.com/z-m-k)